 Information about injury prevention and risk management evolves on a constant basis.
 As a result, the WFTDA Risk Management Guidelines are modified and updated regularly.
 If you have questions, comments or suggestions, please email riskmanagement@wftda.com.
-Emails are seen by the Risk Management Committee Chair and may be shared with the Risk Management Committee.
+Emails are seen by the Risk Management Committee and may be shared with WFTDA and WFTDI leadership.

-Questions and comments regarding Section 2 and 8 of these guidelines may be directed to insurance@wftda.com.
+Questions and comments regarding Section 2 and 8 of these guidelines may be directed to insurance@wftdi.com.